serCJm/my-code-notes/notes/react-native.md

 The navigationOptions you set on the navigator will NOT be used in its screens!
 That's the difference to defaultNavigationOptions - those option WILL be merged with the screens.

-So what's the use of navigationOptions in that place then?

-The options become important once you use the navigator itself as a screen in some other navigator - for example if you use some stack navigator (created via createStackNavigator()) in a tab navigator (e.g. created via createBottomTabNavigator()).
+These options become important once you use the navigator itself as a screen in some other navigator - for example if you use some stack navigator (created via createStackNavigator()) in a tab navigator (e.g. created via createBottomTabNavigator()).

 ### Navigation Buttons